clockfly/ReNomCN/README.md

 ## Install from source
-For installing ReNomCN, download the repository from following url.
+For installing ReNomCN, download this repository using following command.

 `git clone https://gitlab.com/grid-devs/ReNomCN.git`

-Move into ReNomCN directory.
+Then move into ReNomCN directory.
 `cd ReNomCN`

-Then install all required packages.
+And install using following command.

 `python setup.py install`